 Call auditing software

-To conduct proper call auditing, companies should have the proper software to help them work better and have better insight into their progress.
+To conduct proper call auditing, organizations should have the appropriate software to help them work better and better understand their progress.

-A good auditing software has the following qualities:
+A good call auditing software has the following qualities:

 - Scorecard creation and customization features